ncasuk/amf-check-writer/README.md

 **TODO:**

 * Update installation instructions (get `cc-yaml`, no need to `pyessv-writer-amf` etc)
+* Provide more helpful instructions for getting Google API credentials
 * Document file naming scheme for CV and JSON files

 ---